My Home Food That’s Amore- Hounded by the Whore – Pasta alla Puttanesca

 Monthly Archives: February 2011

-Tongue in chic and Salsa verde
+Tongue in chic and Salsa Verde

 This is the last post for this month which was dedicated to beautiful catastrophes of the Zorba kind that can happen even in the most professional of kitchens.
 Today’s catastrophic element is the way I went about making ‘salsa verde’ to accompany boiled tongue.
 I … Continue reading